 PLEASE CONTACT A RESCUE BEFORE TAKING THE KITTENS FROM THEIR MOM!

 If you’ve been feeding the mom, continue to do so.
-If not, check with neighbors to see if anyone has been feeding her.
-Offer her nutritious food and clean water.
+If not, check with your neighbors to see if anyone has been feeding her.
+Offer nutritious food and clean water.
 Nursing moms need significantly more food than usual—imagine how hungry you’d be if you were eating for six!

 If you’ve already brought the kittens indoors, here’s what to do next: